wunnle/wunnle.com/src/posts/dynamic-text-color-based-on-background/index.md

 }
 ```

-Finally, we can calculate two sets of contrast - between our color and black or white - to determine which combination is more visible.
+Finally, we can calculate two sets of contrast - between our color, and black or white - to determine which combination is more visible.

 ```js
 function getTextColor(bgColor) {